NambiarPranav/Pos-tagger/README.md

 Place them in the same directory and run them

+# How does it work
+It uses the Viterbi algorithm implementation of hmm to predict the  tags

 # New features to come
 For now the tagger only works on the test.txt data and also tags are in the  form not normally used by humans.